acidanthera/OpenCorePkg/Utilities/ocvalidate/Checklist.md

 ## UEFI
 - [ ] APFS->EnableJumpstart: When enabled, Misc->Security->ScanPolicy should have OC_SCAN_ALLOW_FS_APFS (bit 8) set.
 - [ ] Quirks->RequestBootVarRouting: When enabled, `OpenRuntime.efi` should be loaded under `UEFI->Drivers`.
+- [ ] Quirks->DeduplicateBootOrder: When enabled, RequestBootVarRouting should be enabled altogether.